Fifth Avenue: 19th century

 From the early 19th century, some plots on Fifth Avenue in Midtown were acquired by the wealthy and by institutions.
 In the mid-19th century, Fifth Avenue between 40th and 59th Streets was home to several institutions such as the Colored Orphan Asylum, the Deaf and Dumb Asylum, the Roman Catholic Orphan Asylum, and St. Luke's Hospital.
 Other uses such as a cattle farm remained until the 1860s.
+One of the first large houses to be built on Fifth Avenue was Henry J. Brevoort's three-story residence at Ninth Street, which was completed in 1834.
+Subsequently, other farm owners decided to build houses along Fifth Avenue and its cross-streets.

 The portion of Fifth Avenue in Midtown became an upscale residential area following the American Civil War.
 Among the first people to develop such structures was Mary Mason Jones, who built the "Marble Row" on the eastern side of Fifth Avenue from 57th to 58th Streets between 1868 and 1870.
 Her sister Rebecca Colford Jones erected ornate houses of her own one block south.
 Further development came in the late 1870s with the construction of three Vanderbilt family residences along Fifth Avenue between 51st and 59th Streets (the William H., William K., and Cornelius II mansions).
 In the 1880s and 1890s, the ten blocks of Fifth Avenue south of Central Park (at 59th Street) were known as "Vanderbilt Row".

 The Vanderbilts' relocation prompted many business owners on Fifth Avenue between Madison Square and 34th Street to move uptown.
 The upper section of Fifth Avenue on the Upper East Side, facing the newly created Central Park, was not developed at that time because of what the Real Estate Record and Guide described as the presence of "no opposite neighbors", as the Upper West Side was not yet developed.
+Wealthy New Yorkers were buying land between 50th and 80th Streets and developing houses there in the 1880s.
+By 1915, the mansions on Fifth Avenue stretched all the way to 96th Street.